API-6-SEMESTRE/Documentation/README.md

 ## Add "-v" to the end of the command to print the processing to the console
 $ python3 src/et_l.py -l gold

+## ALL level - Runs all processes in the sequence BRONZE > SILVER > GOLD
+## Add "-v" to the end of the command to print the processing to the console
+$ python3 src/et_l.py -l all

 # Done!
 ```